 6. Craft CMS

 Craft CMS also offers an image editor, collaboration tools, and a localization feature that can translate your content to specific languages.
 You can now also manage multiple blogs from within a single Craft install.
 To analyze your content's performance, you can integrate Craft CMS' dashboard with Google Analytics & also get familiar with Craft CMS Hosting.
 This blog platform has a 4.1 G2 rating.

-You'll need some web development experience to fully leverage the power of Craft CMS.
-If you can, you'll be able to create a complex blog with custom post types.
-Take a look at this travel blog built on the Craft CMS below.
+If you have the web development experience to fully leverage the power of Craft CMS, you'll be able to create a complex blog with custom post types, like this travel blog below.

 - Advanced functionality including personalized content modeling and localization feature